- Visual Automation framework for pixel perfect migration and re-platforming

 - API test automation with Playwright

-Organizations have increasingly been embracing microservices architecture for their enterprise projects, making APIs a core infrastructure requirement for communication among different modules of the web stack.
-A proper API testing strategy is thus very significant for such web applications.
+Organizations have increasingly been embracing microservices architecture for their enterprise projects.
+It necessitates APIs as a core infrastructure requirement for communication among different modules of the web stack.
+It is thus imperative to implement a proper API testing strategy for such web applications.

 After evaluating different API testing frameworks, we found Playwright to be a suitable foundation to develop a comprehensive, and seamless solution for the WordPress platform.
 And our QA team built a custom tool, API Playwright Utils.